aeternity/ae_mdw/README.md

 The middleware is a caching and reporting layer which sits in front of the nodes of the [æternity blockchain](https://github.com/aeternity/aeternity).
 Its purpose is to respond to queries faster than the node can do, and to support queries that for reasons of efficiency the node cannot or will not support itself.

 ## Prerequisites
-Ensure that you have [Elixir](https://elixir-lang.org/install.html).
+Ensure that you have [Elixir](https://elixir-lang.org/install.html) installed.

 ## Setup the project
 `git clone https://github.com/aeternity/ae_mdw && cd ae_mdw`